steveb1475/WeatherStation/Code/ReadMe.md

 #Code files

-Right now my sketch is just getting data from the BME280 and displaying it on a webpage from the ESP8266.
+This is my current Arduino sketch for the ESP8266.
 I'm using the library: https://github.com/finitespace/BME280

-There is a lot left to do.
+Right now it is getting data from the BME280 and sending it to a php page on my webserver with the current sensor data.
+The php page then sends it to a database on my webserver.